GoogleCloudPlatform/spanner-migration-tool/docs/ui/connect-source.md

 ### Sharded migrations

 Spanner migration tool supports sharded database migrations for MySQL source database.
-The procedure to connect to the source database is identical to a non-shareded migration, with minor differences:
+The procedure to connect to the source database is identical to a non-sharded migration, with minor differences:

 1. Select `MySQL` as the source database.
 2. Select `Yes` in the form field for this migration being a sharded migration.